crisbonomodev/crisbonomodev/README.md

 My name is Cristian Bonomo, I am 32 years old, from Buenos Aires, Argentina.

 🔭 I’m currently working at Digital Payments as a backend developer for the FPay digital wallet project.
-🌱 I’m currently learning React Native and AWS.
+🌱 I’m currently learning Typescript, React Native and AWS.
 👯 I’m looking to collaborate on meaningful and fun projects.